AI

 Artificial Intelligence (AI) is not a single invention but a spectrum of systems, each with different scopes of intelligence, limitations, and potential.

-One of the most effective ways to understand AI’s growth is by classifying it based on capabilities, that is, how advanced and adaptable the intelligence is.
+One of the most effective ways to understand AI’s growth is to classify it by capabilities, i.e., the intelligence’s level of advancement and adaptability.

 This framework categorizes three main types of AI: Narrow AI, General AI, and Superintelligent AI.